Mortal Kombat (2021 film): Plot

-In Japan in 1617, assassins led by Bi-Han assault the estate of Hanzo Hasashi's clan and murder everyone, including Hanzo's family.
-After killing the attackers, Hanzo fights Bi-Han but succumbs to his wounds and dies, his soul condemned to the Netherrealm.
-Raiden, god of Thunder, later takes Hanzo's surviving infant daughter to safety.
+In Japan in 1617, Hanzo Hasashi is out collecting water when he finds his wife and son frozen to death, his home ransacked and his allies, the Shirai Ryu ninja clan, dead at the hands of the Chinese Lin Kuei assassin clan, led by the cryomancer Bi-Han.
+After killing the attackers, Hanzo fights Bi-Han but is mortally wounded; after he tells Bi-Han to remember his face and attempts to reach his hidden infant daughter, he dies of his injuries and his soul is condemned to the Netherrealm.
+Lord Raiden, god of Thunder, later takes Hanzo's daughter to safety.

-In 2021, the realm of Outworld has defeated Earthrealm in nine tournaments known as "Mortal Kombat".
+By 2021, the realm of Outworld has defeated Earthrealm in nine tournaments known as "Mortal Kombat".
 The rules state that if Earthrealm loses a tenth one, it will be conquered by Outworld.
 An ancient prophecy states that the "blood of Hanzo Hasashi" will unite a new generation of Earthrealm's champions to prevent Outworld's victory.
 Sorcerer and Outworlder Shang Tsung sends his warriors to preemptively eliminate Earthrealm's champions, identified by a dragon mark, before the tenth tournament begins.

-MMA fighter Cole Young and his family are attacked by Bi-Han, who now calls himself Sub-Zero.
+Elsewhere, MMA fighter Cole Young and his family are attacked by Bi-Han, who now calls himself Sub-Zero.
 Special Forces Major Jackson "Jax" Briggs rescues the Youngs, directing them to find his partner, Sonya Blade.
-Jax stays to battle Sub-Zero but loses his arms in the process.
+Jax stays to battle Sub-Zero, but Sub-Zero freezes and destroys his arms.

 Cole goes to Sonya's hideout, where she is interrogating a captive Australian mercenary named Kano.
 Jax and Sonya have been investigating Mortal Kombat's existence.
-They are attacked by Shang Tsung's assassin, Syzoth, who Kano kills with Cole and Sonya's help.
-They travel to Raiden's temple and meet Earthrealm champions Liu Kang and Kung Lao and Raiden himself, who is critical of the newcomers.
+They are attacked by Shang Tsung's reptilian assassin, Syzoth, who scars Kano's right eye before he kills it with Sonya and Cole's help.
+They travel to Raiden's temple and meet Earthrealm champions Liu Kang, Kung Lao, and Raiden, who is critical of the newcomers.
 They also find Jax, whom Raiden rescued and fitted with a set of mechanical arms.
 Shang Tsung attempts to attack the temple but is stopped when Raiden shields it from intrusion.
 Cole and Kano train with Liu Kang and Kung Lao to unlock their "arcana", a power unique to all dragon mark bearers.